Samsung Galaxy Z Fold 7: Software

-The Galaxy Z Fold 7 ship with Android 16 and One UI 8.
+The Galaxy Z Fold 7 ships with Android 16 and One UI 8.
 Alongside the Galaxy Z Flip 7, it is promised to get up to seven years of operating system and security updates, which is a policy first introduced with the Galaxy S24 series, making it the second Galaxy Z series phone to do so after the Galaxy Z6 series.
-Support may end on October 12, 2032.